Murder Mystery Game AI

 Games that excel in these areas create what psychologists call psychological safety—players feel comfortable participating without fear of holding up the group or looking foolish.
 This matters especially for reunions where participants have varying confidence levels and gaming experience.

-Key Fact: Games with clear sightlines and audible communication prevent the constant "Can you repeat that?" interruptions that disrupt game flow.
+Key Fact: Games with clear sightlines and audible communication help prevent repeated interruptions that disrupt game flow.

 Top Team-Based Games for Huge Groups

-Team-based games are the MVP of large reunions because they divide players into manageable groups, create friendly competition, and generate the kind of collective problem-solving moments that become legendary family stories.
+Team-based games are the MVP of large reunions because they divide players into manageable groups, create friendly competition, and generate the kind of collective problem-solving moments that become memorable.
 Whether you're hosting 20 guests or 50, these games keep everyone engaged without anyone sitting idle.

-Codenames is arguably the gold standard for board games for 20+ people.
-Players split into two teams of 10–12, with one spymaster per team giving one-word clues to help teammates identify secret agents on a 5×5 grid.
+A well-designed team word deduction game is a strong choice for board games for 20+ people.
+Players split into two teams of 10–12, with one clue-giver per team offering one-word hints to help teammates identify target words on a grid.

 • Why it works: One person gives clues while the team discusses—zero downtime, maximum participation